latticexyz/mud/packages/recs/README.md

 # recs - Reactive Entity Component System

-Recs is built with reactivity in mind.
+`recs` is built with reactivity in mind.
 `Components` and `Queries` expose an `update$` stream, that `Systems` can react to.

-To build some fundamental intuition about ECS, have a look at [our MUD ECS introduction](TODO).
+To build some fundamental intuition about ECS, have a look at [our MUD ECS introduction](https://mud.dev/ecs).

-This library is part of MUD and works best in combination with the other MUD libraries, but can also be used independently.
+`recs` is seamlessly integrated with the other MUD libraries, but can be used independently.

 For detailed documentation, check out [mud.dev/recs](https://mud.dev/recs).

-## Features
+# Features

 - Reactive components, queries, and systems
 - Powerful queries, including advanced indirect relationship queries
-- Seamless integration with other MUD libraries
+- Seamless integration with other MUD libraries and services
 - Simple, declarative API
 - Ultra high performance
 - TypeScript support

-## Example
+# Example

 ```typescript
 import {